GGonnerman/CS4550_Compiler/README.md

 - `doc/klein-specification.txt`: Categorization of klein features with regular expressions and link to FSM files.
 Additionally contains a few notes on implementation
 - `doc/refactored-grammer.txt`: The klein grammar with specific refactoring to make generating first/follow sets easier.
 All changes are described with comments
 - `doc/first-and-follow-sets.md`: A listing of all first and follow sets displayed in seperate markdown tables
+- `doc/ast-nodes.txt`: A listing of all ast nodes created for the klein language

 #### Project Files